lbueti/forplot/README.md

 ![](man/figures/README-unnamed-chunk-10-1.png)<!-- -->

-Lines at the top and bottom can be added.
+Lines at the top and bottom can be added:

 ``` r
 fplot(dat=forplotdata,header=header,lwidths=lwidths,lheights=lheights,